huggingface/ai-hardware-leaderboard/README.md

 - compatibility as first link with each hardware type

-- document for hardware partner to help give us hardware to run our leaderboard -> the philiosphy no manual ops or anything docker run that serve a openai container request -> no crazy docker argument (meaning sensible default) What is benefit you show your hardware support the latest and greatest -> need to be in TGI or vLLM (or strong community demand for another backend such a llama.cpp, like support on edge device (or should i do ollama directly)) cannot expected user to learn a new framework
+- document for hardware partner to help give us hardware to run our leaderboard -> the philosophy no manual ops or anything docker run that serve a openai container request -> no crazy docker argument (meaning sensible default) What is benefit you show your hardware support the latest and greatest -> need to be in TGI or vLLM (or strong community demand for another backend such a llama.cpp, like support on edge device (or should i do ollama directly)) cannot expected user to learn a new framework